 I googled the phrase, “How cold is it in Paris in the winter” and I am baffled by the number of different opinions out there.
-But before we get to the answer, how did we get along before we could use the word, Google, as a verb?
+But, before we get to the answer, how did we get along before we could use the word, Google, as a verb?
 Remember encyclopedias?

-Curling up with a good book and a mug of hot chocolate on a cold day is like curling up with an old friend, the favorite book you’ve read multiple times, yet every time you read it you learn something new.
-But, common sense tells me toting a Kindle across the ocean to France, is OH so much more practical.
-The slim slip of a Kindle compared to the weight of 3 books, when you are also carrying a laptop and the necessary but annoying multitude of chargers and cables, well… So, I hope my treasured books will forgive me when I leave them behind on this upcoming journey.
+Curling up with a good book and a mug of hot chocolate on a cold day is like curling up with an old friend.
+The favorite book you’ve read multiple times, yet every time you read it you learn something new.
+But, common sense tells me toting a Kindle across the ocean to France, is so much more practical.
+The slim slip of a Kindle compared to the weight of three books is immeasurable.
+Especially, when you are also carrying a laptop and the necessary but annoying multitude of chargers and cables, well… So, I hope my treasured books will forgive me when I leave them behind on this upcoming journey.

 So How Cold is It?

 But back to my original question, “How cold is it in Paris in the winter?”
 The answers I have found online run the gamut of it being the best time to visit to the absolute worst.
 The only thing I learned is that it is definitely a matter of personal opinion.
-The gentleman we rented our apartment from added this to the end of our reservation booking, “p.s.
+The gentleman we rented our apartment from added this to the end of our reservation booking. “p.s.
 This is a great time to visit the city, when all the art exhibits are open and the cultural life is at full swing.”
 I’ve decided to trust his opinion.

 I am not a clothes horse so I really have no shopping intentions while in Paris.
 There are far too many other wonderful things I’d rather do with my time.
 I recently learned though that January is a popular time for Europeans to visit Paris because the government controls retail sales periods and the month of January is one of two annual sales periods.
 Who knew?
-You can read more here.

 I expect (hope) to sit in the audience at the infamous Moulin Rouge and I expect to be thrilled with visiting the Palace of Versailles.
-I also expect to enjoy the experience of living among the locals and I look forward to snuggling up in our 3rd floor apartment should there be an especially cold blustery day.
+I also expect to enjoy the experience of living among the locals.
+And, I look forward to snuggling up in our 3rd floor apartment should there be an especially cold blustery day.
 I expect to walk along the Seine River holding the same hand I’ve held for nearly 35 years and moan about how damn cold it is!
-But more than anything else I expect to be absolutely awe-inspired by the city of love and lights.
+But, more than anything else I expect to be absolutely awe-inspired by the city of love and lights.